D. J. Harper: Freshman season

-Sophomore Season
+Sophomore season

 During Harper's 2nd season at Boise State, he received less carries in a crowded backfield that featured running backs Ian Johnson, Jeremy Avery, and Doug Martin.
 The highlights for his sophomore campaign include a 2 touchdown performance against Louisiana Tech and 67 rushing yards on just 7 carries.
 He finished the season with 55 carries for 265 yards and 4 touchdowns.

-Junior Season
+Junior season

 Prior to the season, Harper was labeled as the fastest player on the Boise State Broncos football team with an astounding 4.34 40 yard dash time.
 During Harper's junior season at Boise State in 2009, he received many more carries than in previous years, mainly due to the departure of Ian Johnson for the NFL, and Doug Martin moving to defense.
 In week 1 against the Oregon Ducks, he had 19 carries for 88 yards and a touchdown, in addition to a 33-yard rush.
 In week 2 against the Miami (OH) RedHawks, Harper rushed 13 times for 89 yards and a touchdown, with a rushing long of 32 yards.
 In week 3 at the Fresno State Bulldogs, Harper rushed 12 times for 107 yards and a touchdown through most of the game.
 However, during the game he suffered a season ending ACL injury, derailing the leading rusher for Boise State's season.
 He finished the year with a career-high 6.5 yards per rush.
 He was later granted a medical redshirt, leaving him with 2 years of eligibility remaining in his career.

-Redshirt Junior Season
+Redshirt junior season

 Harper came into his second junior season low on the depth chart, despite his surge in the off-season to rehab a knee injury sustained in a game in the previous season.
 In week 1 against the Virginia Tech Hokies, Harper rushed 4 times for 80 yards and a career-high 71 yard rush for a touchdown.
 In week 2 against the Wyoming Cowboys, Harper rushed 11 times for 59 yards and a touchdown.
 Through 2 games, he averaged 9.3 yards per rush, with 15 rushes for 139 yards and 2 touchdowns.
 During the 3rd game of the season, against visiting Oregon State, Harper again suffered a season ending ACL injury.